renatawong/renatawong.github.io/_pages/join-us.md

 ## International students

-If you are interested in pursuing your master's degree at Chang Gung University under the supervision of Prof. Renata Wong, please contact us with your CV and other relevant materials.
+If you are interested in pursuing your master's or doctoral degree at Chang Gung University under the supervision of Prof. Renata Wong, please contact us with your CV and other relevant materials.

 ## Postdocs